Elliston (Year 4)

 Science

-Our Science topic for Term 6 is ‘Electricity’.
+Our Science topic for Term 5 is 'Sound'.
 The children will develop their scientific knowledge, skills and understanding by:

 Topic (History and Geography)